Helsinki, Finland

 Living silhouettes in a tunnel on the island of Iso Mustasaari, the one where the ferry from the Helsinki front docks.

-But the islands have far more than just these mildly doomed inhabitants.
+But the islands have much more than just these mildly doomed inhabitants.
 Beyond the fortress-museum, he lives his own life.
-The permanent and free residents are around XNUMX.
-Of these, three hundred and fifty work the entire year in the most different functions.
+There are around nine hundred permanent and free residents.

 A Stronghold of Finnish Culture